RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

   persistentSpec:
   storageClassName: “gp2“

 - redisEnterpriseImageSpec: This configuration controls the Redis Enterprise version used, and where it is fetched from.
-We always recommend running the current GA version.
+This is an optional field.
+The Operator will automatically use the matching RHEL image version for the release.

 [imagePullPolicy](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/builds_and_image_streams.html#image-pull-policy):
 IfNotPresent
 Repository: redislabs/redis
-versionTag: 5.2.0-14–
+versionTag: 5.2.10-22

 The version tag, as it appears on your repository (e.g. on [DockerHub](https://hub.docker.com/r/redislabs/redis/)).

-This is an optional configuration.
-If omitted, it will default to the latest version.

 ## Step 4: Create your Cluster